mhortis/SignalContacts/README.txt

 Input
 -----
-The phone numbers should be given in a text file, where each number is given in a separate line.
+The phone numbers can be given in multiple text files, where each number is given in a separate line.

 Example: